agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > constitute foregone consumption, which involves a loss of welfare
 > that is not reflected in GDP.

-**Claim**: There is a case where there is GDP increase and investment increase but consumption still decreases.
+**Claim**: If GDP and investment increases then consumption decreases.

+**re-write Claim**: Foreign investment increases, GDP increases but electricity consumption decreases

-**re-write Claim**: Foreign investment increase, GDP increase but electricity consumption decrease happen at the same time.
+**re-write Claim**: Foreign investment decreases, GDP decreases but electricity consumption increases

 **Example-sub**: Libya has decrease in GDP, decrease in investment but still increases in consumption.